Magic in the Water: Plot

 Ashley Black is depressed because her father Jack spends all his time focusing on his job instead of her and her older brother Joshua.
 She constantly records his radio show and listens to it.
-One day, her father takes them to a remote Canadian lake that was popular with tourists due to a myth about an aquatic monster named Orky.
-They rented a cabin next to an elderly First Nations man who uses a wheelchair.
-Jack meets a local psychiatrist, Dr. Wanda Bell, who is trying to aid some local men who claim that they have been possessed by Orky.
+One day, her father takes them to a small town of Glenorky, with a lake that is popular with tourists due to a local legend about a mythical aquatic monster named Orky.
+They rent a cabin next to an elderly First Nations man who uses a wheelchair.
+Jack meets a local psychiatrist, Dr. Wanda Bell, who is trying to aid a support group of men who claim that they have been possessed by Orky's spirit.
 When Ashley runs away, Jack also has the same experience while looking for her.
-As a result, he becomes more devoted to his children.
+When Ashley climbs on a rickety ladder of a tree house to sleep for the night, but the ladder's rungs start to break, causing Ashley to fall, but Jack (possessed by Orky) attempts to rescue her in time, only to be knocked out unconscious and ends up at the hospital the next day.
+As a result, Jack suddenly becomes more devoted to his children, but he becomes increasingly ill during the meantime.

-Ashley and Joshua find out that the reason that Orky is possessing people is to try and tell them that he is dying because a businessman is dumping toxic waste into the lake.
-Ashley and Joshua help the old man in the cabin next to theirs to find a totem pole in the woods.
-With the help of Hiro, the son of Japanese monster seekers, they expose the businessman's illegal dumping.
-Orky, however, still dies from the poisonous waste.
-The old man summons a lightning bolt which enters a hole in the cave where Orky lives.
-Ashley and Hiro stay on the dock overnight and leave some cookies out.
-When she realizes that the cookies have been eaten, Ashley screams with joy, which suggests that Orky is still alive, or reincarnated.
+Ashley and Joshua find out that the reason that Orky is possessing the townspeople is to try and tell them that he is dying because an evil businessman is dumping toxic waste into the lake.
+Ashley and Joshua help the old man in the cabin next to theirs find a totem pole in the woods.
+With the help of Hiro, the son of Japanese monster seekers, they sneak into a factory and try to expose the businessman's illegal dumping by sabotaging a mechanical "Orky" from being revealed as a hoax.
+Unfortunately, the mechanical Orky begins to sink to the bottom of the lake near the dump site, which the businessman's henchmen attempts to rig the dump site, so people won't find the evidence.
+However, an unseen creature spooks the polluters away, and Ashley, Joshua, and Hiro get their first glimpse of Orky.
+The businessman and his polluters are held accountable for their actions.

+In an underground cave where Orky lives, Ashley, Joshua, and Hira reunite with Jack and discovers Orky in person.
+However, Orky, suddenly dies from the poisonous waste, leaving the family despondent.
+They are rescued from the hole in the cave, until the old man summons a lightning bolt which enters the hole and covers the sand on top of it.
+The next day, Jack encourages Ashley to believe in Orky again, so she and Hiro stay on the dock overnight and leave some cookies out.
+When she realizes that the cookies have been eaten, Ashley screams with joy, which suggests that Orky is still alive, or resurrected.